Course Introduction to Programming

 First Program

-In today's class, we will finally dive into the practical part and create our first program using VSCode, which we installed in the last class.
+In today's lesson, we will finally get to the practical part and create our first program using VSCode, which we installed in the last lesson.

-⚠️ This class is special because we are updating the course!
-Previously, we used the program CodeBlocks.
-You can check the instructions for using it in the video and at the end of the class.
+⚠️ This lesson is special, as we are updating the course!
+Previously, the CodeBlocks program was used.
+You can check the instructions for using it in the video and at the end of the lesson.

 File Creation

 To start, we need to create a new file.
-To do this, first create a folder to store your codes and then open it in VSCode by clicking on "File" and Open Folder:
+First, create a folder to store your codes and then open it in VSCode by clicking on "File" and then Open Folder:

 Figure 1

-Select the folder on your computer that you want and click on "Select Folder".
+Select the desired folder from your computer and click on "Select Folder".

-If it asks if you trust the files, click "Yes".
+If it asks whether you trust the files, click on "Yes".

-Then, click on "New File" and type helloworld.c
+Next, click on "New File" and type helloworld.c:

 Figure 2

-extension.
-This is very important because it signals to the computer that the file in question contains code written in the C language.
+The filename ends with the .c extension.
+This is very important, as it signals to the computer that the file in question contains code written in the C language.

 Basic Structure and Compilation

-In summary, a basic program in C consists of two parts: library inclusion and the main function.
+In short, a basic C program consists of two parts: the inclusion of libraries and the main function.

 #include <stdio.h>

-These libraries are nothing more than a set of commands, codes, and functions already written that can be used by the programmer to facilitate and optimize their work routine.
+These libraries are nothing more than a set of pre-written commands, codes, and functions that can be used by the programmer to facilitate and optimize their workflow.

 Each library includes specific codes for a particular task.
-The one we used above has a name that means Standard Input-Output and we will use it whenever we need an interaction between the computer and the user.
+The one we used above has a name that stands for Standard Input-Output and we will use it whenever we need an interaction between the computer and the user.

 Main Function